actsasrob/lircdo/README.md

 After making changes to the .env environment file or after re-generating catalog_internal.json you must restart the lircdo service.
 The lirc user is an unprivileged user and cannot use the sudo command.
 Instead use the 'pi' user to execute the following command to restart the lircdo service:

     sudo systemctl restart node-server

+#### How to view the lircdo service log

+    sudo journalctl -a -u node-server -f

+#### How to update to the latest lircdo service source code

+    sudo su - lirc # Become the lirc user cd <path to top-level dir>/lircdo # change dir to the top-level lircdo project dir git pull origin master
+    restart the lircdo service using instructions above

 ### Credits